robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

 ROS requires IP addresses in order to communicate between TurtleBot3 and remote PC.

-[``TurtleBot``] Enter the below command on the terminal window of the SBC in TurtleBot3 to find out the IP address of your TurtleBot3.
+[``TurtleBot``] Enter the below command on the terminal window of the SBC in TurtleBot3 to find out the IP address of TurtleBot3.

 .. code-block:: bash

   ifconfig

-Text strings in the rectangle is the IP address of the ``TurtleBot``.
+Texts in the rectangle is the IP address of the ``TurtleBot``.

 .. image:: _static/software/network_configuration4.png